-Story and Photos by Will Allen, with Simon Vaughan/Outpost
+Story and photos by Will Allen, with Simon Vaughan, for Outpost Expeditions

 The lure of the unknown, a lust for adventure and the fear of missing life’s chances if they’re not grasped when offered, are just a few of the reasons why adventurers and explorers have stretched the bounds, and themselves, throughout history.